ar-codingdecoding/eShelf/README.md

 # eShelf - Library Management System

 A web-based application for managing a library's book catalog, users, and borrowing system.
-This project is a conversion of an original Java Swing desktop application to a modern web application using Java Servlets and JSP.
+This project is a modern web application using Java Servlets and JSP.

 ---